TonyJem/PersonalityQuiz/README.md

 <img src="/quiz-screens/quiz05.png" width="20%">

+The first question is a multiple-choice question, where only one answer is valid.
+For this question, here is used a button for each food.
+The second question can have zero or more answers.
+Here are used switches, so players can select as many foods as they like, as well as a button to submit their choices.
+The third question involve a 0-to-1 scale slider for choosing answer and button to submit that answer.

 ### Code:
 Code is devided in few parts:

 Enables developer to add his own questions

 ## References: